 I dislike major infrastructure components being constantly rewritten.
 Over the past 16 years using Linux, A LOT has evolved and improved, but then at the same time it almost feels like a lot of my knowledge in how to administer a Linux system isn't necessarily directly applicable, which makes me feel like I'm wasting my time.
 I've used Debian, openSUSE, Gentoo, Arch, Knoppix, PCLinuxOS, what have you.
 I was a Gentoo Developer for a long time (primarily focusing on Gentoo/OpenZFS on

 /integration), and I even used Arch and maintained some AUR packages back in 2011, before I left Arch and went to Funtoo, and then Gentoo.
 It's not only that different distros are using different tools, I'm not necessarily against that, but having your sound system being ripped apart and rewritten multiple times in less than 5-10 years is pretty crazy (ALSA -> PulseAudio -> PipeWire).
 Now we have X11 -> Wayland happening, although that would have been necessary eventually, X11 is crazy old and not really maintained anymore.
 You may say that 5-10 years in the computer world is a long time, and yea it is, but sometimes things have been and are working perfectly fine and they don't need to be rewritten.
 There are bigger issues to solve. systemd has definitely been the worst and biggest culprit IMO.
 I've used it, it works fine, but it's also annoying and it does too much.
 To keep it light and give systemd some credit, I know that the systemd utilities are all modular and are just hosted under one umbrella, and all of that good stuff, but I don't like that all of these tools are under one group that I don't necessarily agree with regarding how a system should be designed and administered.
 Especially since they aren't necessarily the "authorities" on creating a cohesive OS, but then again, Linux is not a full OS anyways so there is no "authority".
 I also like having simple, predictable, systems that are simply configured via text files.
 Not everything needs to be configured with some binary format.
 Constantly rewriting things is a waste of time and constantly rewriting them in fundamentally different ways at a rapid pace means that the knowledge people are investing their time in is partly wasted and doesn't directly transfer over.
 With every piece of knowledge I acquire on FreeBSD, I feel like 99% of it is directly applicable today and will continue to be applicable.
 I suppose this is where the incremental evolution vs radical evolution come into play.
 I feel for things to be rewritten, there needs to be a relatively strong reason to do so, and when doing so, should try to do it in a graceful way.
-Something I actually am fine with is the push to rewrite core operating system components in a memory safe language, such as Rust.
+Something I actually am fine with is the push to rewrite core operating system components in a memory safe language, such as Rust (I no longer recommend Rust, use another language).
 The fact that it's been 40 years since C/C++ were introduced, and we are still experiencing memory safety issues in core operating system components (and many other layers), is a problem.
 James Gosling, the creator of Java, foresaw these issues 30 years ago, and we are still repeating these exact mistakes.
 These mistakes all translate into real world issues with potentially massive repercussions.
 Fortunately, it seems that the government has finally felt the heat regarding all of this and has instructed various government agencies to issue guidance on what types of languages to use to prevent these exact issues.
 It is a sign of the times.
 We all need to do our part to take these types of issues more seriously.
 Use whatever memory safe language you like.
 I love and respect C (and I'm not a fan of C++), but I do acknowledge that the freedom and expression of C (which is awesome!) comes at a high price.
 Humans are just not good at managing memory and it doesn't matter how 1337 you are, you are gonna make a mistake, and you can't keep the state of the entire system, especially as it gets bigger, all in your head.
 Even static analyzers can only help you so far.
 Maybe we do need something like Rust (which I do like even though it irritates me sometimes lol), to just say, "hey.. this is just not allowed and I'm not compiling it".
 At this point I see Rust as literally infusing human intelligence into the compiler process, making the compiler not simply just a program that converts human readable source code into machine code (or object files if you want to stop before the linking stage), but actually guiding us in the right direction.
 I would say that compilers historically, even just stopping compilation if you forgot a semicolon, or yielding some basic warnings, are actually the same thing Rust is enforcing, it's just that the compilers of the past were only stopping or warning you for a very small group of issues.

 I don't like that the UNIX philosophy and some of its traditions are not being followed nor respected.
 Don't get me wrong, things always change, and evolve.
 So do we.
 The UNIX philosophy isn't a religion, and it can adapt and be changed.
 It is a philosophy after all.
-However, they are critical pieces of knowledge that we all depend on that have served us well, and still hold true today.
+However, there are critical pieces of knowledge that we all depend on that have served us well, and still hold true today.
 New philosophies should be derived from the UNIX philosophy in a way that doesn't contradict it.
 If we do this, we may end up with better results.
 At the moment though, I feel as if people are almost blatantly attacking it (and POSIX compliance).
 Linux isn't the "new POSIX".
 As smarter people than I have said before, mono-cultures are bad.

 Reflections on FreeBSD